Magne Furuholmen: Solo projects and collaborations

-to be mostly about buying more and more sh** that no one needs or even really wants…a tacky, superficial celebration in stark contrast to the original Christmas message of hope, charity, and compassion”.
-Furuholmen also described the album as 'a dark, melancholic Christmas record - as an antidote to the cheesy xmas song covers that everyone and his brother churns out these days'.
+to be mostly about buying more and more sh** that no one needs or even really wants…a tacky, superficial celebration in stark contrast to the original Christmas message of hope, charity, and compassion".
+Furuholmen also described the album as 'a dark, melancholic Christmas record – as an antidote to the cheesy xmas song covers that everyone and his brother churns out these days'.

 The artwork for the album is created by Furuholmen himself.

-On June 19, 2020, Furuholmen releases a new single, Troubled Times, which is a cover of a song by Fountains of Wayne.
+On 19 June 2020, Furuholmen releases a new single, Troubled Times, which is a cover of a song by Fountains of Wayne.
 He also releases a video made with clips sent by fans following an invitation made on Instagram.

 Apparatjik

-In 2008 Furuholmen collaborated with Coldplay bassist Guy Berryman and Mew vocalist Jonas Bjerre under the band name of Apparatjik for the theme to the BBC Two series, Amazon.
+In 2008, Furuholmen collaborated with Coldplay bassist Guy Berryman and Mew vocalist Jonas Bjerre under the brand name of Apparatjik for the theme to the BBC Two series, Amazon.
 The theme was made available (along with exclusive tracks from various other artists) on the Survival International charity album, Songs for Survival.

-In 2010 Apparatjik released their first album We Are Here, a digital album also available physically via their website.
+In 2010, Apparatjik released their first album We Are Here, a digital album also available physically via their website.

 Apparatjik has performed in a cube at venues like The Neue Nationalgalerie in Berlin, The Serpentine Gallery in London, The State Museum of Denmark in Copenhagen and The Norwegian National Gallery.
 Apparatjik is described by themselves as an artist collective falling between art and mainstream culture, but happy in the fall.

 Magne announced on Jo Wiley's show on BBC Radio 2 in October 2010 that he intends to work with his friends in MEW and Coldplay after retiring from A-ha in December.